-One of the first mentions of customer lifetime value was in the 1988 book Database Marketing: Strategy and Implementation written by Robert Shaw and Merlin Stone.
-Customer lifetime value (CLV) represents the value of a customer to a company over a period of time.
+One of the first mentions of customer lifetime value was in the 1988 book Database Marketing: Strategy and Implementation by Robert Shaw and Merlin Stone.
+Customer lifetime value (CLV) represents the value of a customer to a company over time.
 It represents a critical business metric, especially for SaaS or recurring revenue-based businesses.

 Understanding customer lifetime value

 Early adopters began using the concept soon after, and it has largely kept pace as the speed and complexity of the buyer journey increased at the turn of the millennium.

 Customer lifetime value represents the total amount of money a customer is expected to spend on a business or product during their lifetime.